rishabhgokhe/HuntSecrets/README.md

 ## Description

-HuntSecrets is an immersive, web-based QR treasure hunt game designed to challenge your problem-solving and teamwork skills.
+HuntSecrets is an immersive, Web-based QR treasure hunt game designed to challenge your problem-solving and teamwork skills.
 Participants scan QR codes to uncover hidden clues, solve puzzles, and race against the clock to claim victory.
 With real-time leaderboards, penalty-based scoring, and a user-friendly interface, HuntSecrets offers an engaging experience for events, team-building activities, and community gatherings.

 ## 📸 Screenshots